How effective are condoms?

 If over one year men used condoms properly and consistently with their female partners, 98% of these women would avoid getting pregnant.

 Internal condoms have a slightly lower level of effectiveness – 95% if used correctly.

 While other contraceptives such as the pill protect against unwanted pregnancies, they offer no protection against STIs, unlike condoms.

-Using a male or a female condom with other methods of contraception offers extra protection against both pregnancy and infections.
+Using a condom with other methods of contraception offers extra protection against both pregnancy and infections.

 The benefits of condoms